Fangtasy-168/Java-Calculator/README.md

 # Java-Calculator

-## Camp Project of a Java Calculator
+Camp Project of a Java Calculator

-repository contains both a vanilla version and a Jquery version of the code
+Repository contains both a vanilla version and a Jquery version of the code

-# some functionality of the calculator
+# Some Functionality of the Calculator

 ### click functionality